flightaware/speedtables/ctable_server/README.txt

 $Id$

 This is a server for ctables.
 What's cool about it is on the server side there is one piece of code for serving any ctables you want to serve.
+On the client side, once you've declared the ctable, you use it almost exactly as you'd use a ctable in your own process' address space.

 When you start the server you load up all of the ctable creators you want to support and then register them.

-Clients can then create tables using ctable creators.
-The server can also.
+Clients can then create tables on the server using those ctable creators>

-I think really there's some stuff you want to do that may not be an exact map.

-I want to set values in one row or many.

-I want to retrieve values from one row or many, possibly not all the fields.

-I want to delete rows.

-I want to insert rows.
+Alternatively or simultaneously, you can precreate your ctables on the server, load them from your database, etc, and register the ctables themselves for remote access.

-Here's all the stuff we've got:
+Here's all the ctable methods that work identically:

-get, set, array_get, array_get_with_nulls, exists, delete, count, foreach, sort, type, import, import_postgres_result, export, fields, fieldtype, needs_quoting, names, reset, destroy, statistics, write_tabsep, or read_tabsep, or one of the registered methods:

-tclsh8.4 test-server.tcl
+    get
+    set
+    array_get
+    array_get_with_nulls
+    exists
+    delete
+    count
+    type
+    fields
+    fieldtype
+    needs_quoting
+    names
+    reset
+    destroy
+    statistics

+Here are all the ones that don't work or only partially work or don't work in quite the same way:

+    foreach
+    sort
+    import
+    import_postgres_result
+    export
+    write_tabsep
+    read_tabsep